Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Los Angeles schools have rejected First Lady Michelle Obama's school lunch program.

-This story from three days ago.
+This story from three days ago said the Los Angeles Times.

-For many students, Los Angeles unified school district's introduction of healthful lunches, part of a campaign against obesity, diabetes, and other problems has been a flop.
+For many students, Los Angeles Unified School District's introduction of healthful lunches, part of a campaign against obesity, diabetes, and other problems, has been a flop.

 The district says the menu will be revised.

-Here's how the story begins.
+Here's how the story begins: it's lunchtime at Van Nuye's Haskruel.

 They pull three bags of flaming hot Cheetos and soda from their backpacks.